electron-userland/electron-builder/index.md

       "dist": "electron-builder"
     }
     ```
-    Then you can run `yarn dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `yarn pack` (only generates the package directory without really packaging it.
+    Then you can run `yarn dist` (to package in a distributable format (e.g. dmg, windows installer, deb package)) or `yarn run pack` (only generates the package directory without really packaging it.
 This is useful for testing purposes).

     To ensure your native dependencies always matched the electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.